Phone(s):

 Columbia County Warming Center

-The Columbia County Warming Center offers shelter to those in need during cold winter nights when the temperature drops below 32 degrees.
-It operates from December 1st to March 1st with the help of volunteers and staff.
+The Columbia County Warming Center offers shelter to those in need during cold winter nights, when weather requirements are met.
+It operates from December 1st to March 1st with the help of Community Action Team’s staff.
+Please call to check on operating hours.

 Columbia Fire & Rescue (CRFR)